ekoeppen/janus/docs/janus.ft.md

     defer t,branch
     defer t,?branch

+Compile the prelude to a DOES> invocation:

+    defer t,dodoes

 The target Forth can implement different header formats, such as normal headers, or headerless words.
 The words below interact with the target